genesiscommunitysuccess/docs/docs/server-reference/other-modules/genesistodb/overview.md

 ### Configuration

-The configuration is similar to **GenesisToDb** (and other Genesis modules).
+The configuration is similar to **DbToGenesis** (and other Genesis modules).
 It can be configured through the standard Genesis configuration XML files.

 There are two well defined sections: process configuration and database stream configurations.